-Hu Liu, 1982 born in Xinyang, Henan Province, graduated from Xi’an Academy of Fine Arts in 2004.
-She now works and resides in Beijing.
-Main exhibition includes: 10th Shanghai Biennale “Social Factory”, Power Station of Art, Shanghai, China (2014); ON/OFF, Collective Practice in China, UCCA, Beijing, China (2012); Shanshui, Museum of Art Lucerne, Luzern, Switzerland (2010); The Temperament of detail, The Red Mansion Foundation, London (2007); Refresh: Emerging Chinese Artists, Shanghai Zendai Museum of Modern Art, Beijing (2007); Jellytimes, Shanghai Art Museum, Shanghai, China (2007).
+Hu Liu was born in Xinyang, Henan Province.
+Graduated from Xi’an Academy of Fine Arts in 2004, she currently works and resides in Beijing.
+Main exhibitions include: Trees - Cartier Foundation Travelling Exhibition, Power Station of Art, Shanghai(2021); Triennale Milano, Les Citoyens, Milano, Italy(2021); Cartier Foundation of Contemporary Art: A Beautiful Elsewhere, The Power Station of Art, Shanghai (2018); Hu Liu: Dark Wave, ShanghART, Shanghai (2017); 10th Shanghai Biennale: Social Factory, Power Station of Art, Shanghai, China (2014); ON/OFF, Collective Practice in China, UCCA, Beijing, China (2012); Shanshui, Museum of Art Lucerne, Luzern, Switzerland (2010); The Temperament of detail, The Red Mansion Foundation, London (2007); Refresh: Emerging Chinese Artists, Shanghai Zendai Museum of Modern Art, Beijing (2007); Jellytimes, Shanghai Art Museum, Shanghai, China (2007).
 In 2013, Hu Liu received the award of 2013 New Youth Pioneer Artist of the Year.